Goldman Sachs throws support behind IEX exchange application

 In “Flash Boys,” Lewis chronicled IEX’s efforts to build an exchange, using methods such as the speed bump and flat pricing system, rather than the standard tiered fee and rebate structure, in order to create a market that levels the playing field for all investors.

-Firms such as the New York Stock Exchange, which is owned by Intercontinental Exchange Inc (ICE.N), and market maker Citadel LLC have argued that the speed bump would be disruptive to trading and that it would unfairly benefit IEX and its customers.
+Firms such as the New York Stock Exchange, which is owned by Intercontinental Exchange Inc, and market maker Citadel LLC have argued that the speed bump would be disruptive to trading and that it would unfairly benefit IEX and its customers.

 Goldman, in its letter, asked the SEC to use the IEX application as an opportunity to reevaluate what is best for market participants.